dotnetCarpenter/demo-chat-scroll/ch01/step1.md

 `class` attribute and their naming is somewhat consistent.
 What I have used here is
-[Block Element Modifier (BEM)][bem], which gurantees that CSS does not cascade out of our chat module to other parts of our app, as long as the Block name is unique (it's conflict free).
+[Block Element Modifier (BEM)][bem], which guarantees that CSS does not cascade out of our chat module to other parts of our app, as long as the Block name is unique (it's conflict free).
-This technique works well for both small and big apps and is heavily optimised in all browsers as oppose to [CSSinJS][CSSinJS] which has a negative impact on performance and is more difficult to setup, whereas a naming convention has zero setup (except for the setup happening in your brain).
+This technique works well for both small and big apps and is heavily optimized in all browsers as oppose to [CSSinJS][CSSinJS] which has a negative impact on performance and is more difficult to setup, whereas a naming convention has zero setup (except for the setup happening in your brain).